mytigio/SDV_DwarvenExpansion/src/Detailed_Readme.txt

 Improves the quality of gems to increase their value.
 Useful both to increase profit from gems found in the mines as well as to create better quality gems for higher quality jewelry.

+[size=3]Unlock[/size]
+Unlock recipe at mining level 2.
+Can buy from Dwarf after you reach mining level 2.

 [size=4]Dwarven Jewelry Making Machine[/size]
 Turns gems or minerals and gold into fine jewelry.
 Turns gemstones and minerals into an artisan good that can be sold for drasticly increased profits.

+[size=3]Unlock[/size]
+Unlock recipe at mining level 5.
+Can buy from Dwarf after you reach mining level 5.

 [size=3]Recipes[/size]
 Uses a single gold bar as a base material